Mega Man: The Power Battle

 The Wily Saucer has 5 attacks, none of which are used!
 The final version has no real attacks; just moving up and down.

-Use PAR code FFD905 to set the RAM address to the given action ID and code FFD906 to 00 to see these attacks.
+Set RAM address FFD905 to the given action ID and FFD906 to 00 to see these attacks.

 Action ID: 0C

-An electric bungee cord is spawned.
+An electric cord is attached to one of the saucers.
 After rotating counterclockwise two times the cord is fired at the player.
-It's likely that the second saucer is supposed to be connected to the other side of the cord, but the shuttle just moves up and down instead.
+It's likely that the second saucer is supposed to be tethered to the other side of the cord, but the shuttle just moves up and down instead.

 Action ID: 08

-Wily teleports to one side of the screen then fires an electrical bolt dragged under his ship as he sweeps the screen.
+Wily teleports to one side of the screen, then fires a continuous thunderbolt from the bottom of this saucer as he sweeps the screen.

 Action ID: 06